Open Thread 81.5

 Hypothesis 1: people become transhumanists, then get tattoos because they realize tattoos are a way they can “augment” or “perfect” the shoddy work of evolution.
 (This hypothesis is not meant to rule out that transhumanists may have tattoos before becoming transhumanists, only to say they get additional tattoos afterward, using transhumanism as a justification.)

 Hypothesis 2: people think about the various choices they’ve made, including the decision to get tattoos, and realize they were trying to “augment” or “perfect” the shoddy work of evolution.
 Then they realize they are transhumanists.
-(This hypothesis is not meant to rule out that transhumanists may get additional tattoos after becoming transhumanists, only to say they had tattoos beforehand and arrived at transhumanism by deducing it from reflection on their own actions.)
+(This hypothesis is not meant to rule out that transhumanists may get additional tattoos after becoming transhumanists, only to say they had tattoos beforehand and arrived at transhumanism by deducing it from reflection on their own decisions, including the decision to be tattooed.)

 Questions for y’all:

 1. Do you think transhumanists tend to have tattoos at higher rates than similar non-transhumanist groups?
 What about at higher rates than similar socio-economic groups?
+Are the tattoos themselves likely to depict distinctive kinds of things?

 2. Do you think transhumanists tend to have tattoos before becoming transhumanists?